Dark Chocolate Superfood Bites

-When creating these, you’ll first want to pick out your toppings.
+When creating these chocolate bites, first pick out your toppings.
 Look for nuts, seeds, and dried fruit that doesn’t have added sugar.

-I hit up the bulk section to find my ingredients and I recommend you do the same.
+Hit up the bulk section to find ingredients.
 Since you don’t need much of each ingredient, you’ll save money and you might also be able to choose from a wider variety of toppings.

-Before melting the chocolate, you’ll want to prep all your toppings.
-Roughly chop the nuts and the fruits and separate them into piles so you can be creative as you go.
+Before melting the chocolate, prep all your toppings: Roughly chop the nuts and the fruits and separate them into piles so you can be creative as you go.

-Melting the chocolate is easy: If you’re using chocolate chips or callets, simply pour eight ounces of them into a microwave-safe bowl and then heat them in the microwave at half power for one minute.
+Melting the chocolate is easy — if using chocolate chips or callets, simply pour eight ounces of them into a microwave-safe bowl and then heat them in the microwave at half power for one minute.
 Stir them with a spoon, then heat for another 30 seconds.
 Stir.

 Repeat this process until the chocolate is fully melted.

-I found it helpful to scoop up about 1/2 a spoon’s worth of chocolate, pour it off the spoon onto the parchment, and then use the spoon to push the chocolate until it formed a circular shape.
-That made the chocolate medallions thick enough to feel like a substantial snack.
+Scoop up about 1/2 a spoon’s worth of chocolate, pour it onto the parchment, then use the spoon to push the chocolate until it forms a circle.
+That will make the chocolate medallions thick enough to feel like a substantial snack.

-After the medallions have been created, sprinkle each with the toppings.
-They don’t all have to match, so have fun with this part.
+After the medallions have been created, sprinkle each with the toppings that you want.

 When you’re done, pop the tray into the fridge and let them harden.
 Store leftover Chocolate Superfood Bites in the fridge.